-Sulphur-crested cockatoos are primarily white, with black beaks.
-They sport a beautiful crest of yellow feathers on top of their heads—the feature that gives them their names.
+Sulphur-crested cockatoos are primarily white with black beaks.
+They sport a beautiful crest of yellow feathers on top of their heads.
+It has a yellow wash on the underside of its wings.

 Caring for the Sulphur-Crested Cockatoo

 Sulphur-crested cockatoos are large birds that need very spacious enclosures.
-At a minimum, the cage should have a footprint about 40 x 40 inches, at least 60 inches in height.
+At a minimum, the cage should have a footprint of about 40 inches by 40 inches and at least 5 feet tall.
 A bigger cage is better, and best of all is an aviary environment.

 Common Health Issues